pglet/website/docs/tutorials/python.md

             height: '400px',
         }}/>

-We chose ToDo for the tutorial because it covers basic concepts you would need to create any web app: building page layout, adding controls, handling events, displaying and editing lists, making reusable UI components and deploy options.
+We chose a ToDo list for the tutorial, because it covers all of the basic concepts you would need to create any web app: building a page layout, adding controls, handling events, displaying and editing lists, making reusable UI components, and deploy options.

 The tutorial consists of the following steps: